ufrisk/MemProcFS/README.md

 =========================================
 MemProcFS is currently limited to analyzing Windows (32-bit and 64-bit XP to 10) memory dumps.

+Some features are missing in Linux version (compressed windows memory and offline symbols).
+This both limits and degrades the analysis on Linux systems.
+These features are planned for future versions.

 Please find some ideas for possible future expansions of the memory process file system listed below.
 This is a list of ideas - not a list of features that will be implemented.
 Even though some items are put as prioritized there is no guarantee that they will be implemented in a timely fashion.

 ### Prioritized items: